datNoko/Keyboard-Configs/keyboards/dztech/dz65rgb/keymaps/readme.md

 ## My DZ65rgb Config ##
 #!!
 This Keymap is designed for the German ISO Layout
-The idea about this Keymap is to use the German Layout but still be able to use ANSI keys
+The idea about this Keymap is to use the German Layout but still be able to use ANSI keys All Keymaps in here are the same but with different RGB configs to better suit the Keycap Set

 Layer1: Normal ISO Keys
 <pre>